ideal-lab5/idn-docs/docs/guides_and_tutorials/quickstart.md

 ### ⛓️ **Path 1: Parachain Runtime Integration**

-**Who it's for:** Teams building their own **blockchain on Polkadot**.
+**Who's it for?** Teams building their own **blockchain on Polkadot**.

-**What it is:** This is the most powerful and trustless integration.
+**What is it?** This is the most powerful and trustless integration.
 By using our **pallet**, you can bake randomness and timelock logic directly into your runtime.
 This provides native, on-chain functionality with minimal trust assumptions.

 ➜ [Go to Parachain Integration Guide](./parachains/runtime_integration/parachain_runtime_integration.md)